 Refusing parole

-If the SPA refuses an inmate parole, it then decides whether to grant an automatic review hearing or directs the inmate to make an application to convince the Authority that a review of the refusal is justified.
+If the SPA refuses an inmate parole, it must then decides whether to grant an automatic review hearing or direct the inmate to file an application to convince the Authority that a review of the refusal decision is justified.

-Where an inmate is required to apply for a review, they must submit reasons why a review is appropriate.
-The SPA consideres this application at a closed meeting and if apprvoed sets the review date.
+Where an inmate is required to make an application for a review, they must submit reasons as to why a review is appropriate.
+The SPA then considers the application at a closed meeting and if approved, sets a review date.

-Where an inmate doesn't want a review hearing or one is not granted, they can re-apply for parole on their anniversary date (annual review date) but only if they have more than 12 months left to serve on their sentence.
+In cases where an inmate doesn't want a review hearing, or a review is refused, the inmate can re-apply for parole on their anniversary date (annual review date) but only if they have more than 12 months left to serve on their sentence.

 Last updated: